 Your beneficiaries can take their benefits as a lump sum.
-If you were under the age of 75 on death, then the lump sum death benefit will be tax free providing that payment is made within 2 years of your death, otherwise it will be taxed at the recipient's marginal rate.
+All lump sum payments with effect from 6th April 2024 will be tested against the new Lump Sum and Death Benefit Allowance.
+If you were under the age of 75 on death, then the lump sum death benefit will be tax free providing that payment is made within 2 years of your death and is within the lump sum and death benefit allowance, otherwise it will be taxed at the recipient's marginal rate of income tax.
 If you were over the age of 75 on death, then the lump sum is taxable at the recipient's marginal rate.